+If the Requested DRX Parameters IE was included in the REGISTRATION REQUEST message, the AMF shall include the UE specific DRX parameters IE in the REGISTRATION ACCEPT message.
+The AMF may set the UE specific DRX parameters IE based on the received Requested DRX Parameters IE and operator policy if available.

 If the UE included in the REGISTRATION REQUEST message the UE status information IE with the EMM registration status set to "UE in EMM-REGISTERED state" and the AMF does not support N26 interface, the AMF shall operate as described in subclause 5.5.1.2.4.

 If due to regional subscription restrictions or access restrictions the UE is not allowed to access the TA, but the UE has a PDU session for emergency services established, the AMF may accept the REGISTRATION REQUEST message and indicate to the SMF to release all non-emergency PDU sessions when the registration procedure is initiated in 5GMM-CONNECTED mode.
 When the registration procedure is initiated in 5GMM-IDLE mode, the AMF indicates to the SMF to release all non-emergency PDU sessions and informs the UE via the PDU session status IE in the REGISTRATION ACCEPT message.
 The AMF shall not indicate to the SMF to release the emergency PDU session.
 The network shall consider the UE to be registered for emergency service.

+If the REGISTRATION ACCEPT message includes the transparent container IE and:

+a) the transparent container IE does not successfully pass the integrity check (see 3GPP TS 33.501 [24]); and

+b) if the UE attempts obtaining service on another PLMNs as specified in 3GPP TS 23.122 [5] annex C;

+then the UE shall locally release the established NAS signalling connection.

+If the REGISTRATION ACCEPT message includes the transparent container IE and the transparent container IE successfully passes the integrity check (see 3GPP TS 33.501 [24]):

+a) the UE shall proceed with the behavior as specified in 3GPP TS 23.122 [4] annex C; and

+b) if the UE attempts obtaining service on another PLMNs as specified in 3GPP TS 23.122 [5] annex C then the UE may locally release the established NAS signalling connection, otherwise the UE shall send a REGISTRATION COMPLETE message.
+If an acknowledgement is requested in the transparent container IE of the REGISTRATION ACCEPT message, the UE acknowledgement is included in the transparent container IE of the REGISTRATION COMPLETE message.

 5.5.1.3.5 Mobility and periodic registration update not accepted by the network

 #7 (5GS services not allowed);